symposion/roll20-shaped-scripts/README.md

 ### Selection
 You must have at least one token selected for this command.
 As described above, it will use the name assigned to each token to lookup the monster it will represent from your JSON database.

-## !shaped-import-spell
+## !shaped-spell
-* Alias !shaped-spell *
+* Alias !shaped-import-spell *
 Imports details of named spells from a database of customer spells loaded as a separate script.
 All spells will be added to the currently selected character.
-If run with no options, this command will display a chat window button that allows you to launch a select list of all available spells to choose from.

 ### Options
 * **--<spell name>** (e.g. **--Fireball**) specifies a spell to import.
 You may supply multiple spells as separate options, or you may supply multiple in one option separate by commas (**--Fireball, Lightning Bolt, Wish**)